briannajeanne/servermaintenance/README.md

 - The `ps` command output may vary between systems, so it's advisable to test and modify the script based on the specific version of your system.
 - Feel free to customize the script according to your needs or integrate it into your system monitoring tools.

-Please note that the script's effectiveness may depend on the permissions of the user executing it.
-Ensure that the user running the script has the necessary privileges to access process information for other users.

-For the latest version and additional details, refer to the script source.

 # CPU Usage Monitor Script